JamarWhite48/swanhacks25/README.md

 # Inspiration

-During large-scale emergencies—such as hurricanes, wildfires, floods, and severe storms, 911 dispatch centers are often overwhelmed by massive spikes in calls.
+During large-scale emergencies such as hurricanes, wildfires, floods, and severe storms, 911 dispatch centers are often overwhelmed by massive spikes in calls.
 People facing life-threatening situations struggle to get through, and dispatchers lack the tools to quickly triage and categorize urgent requests.
 This bottleneck can cost lives.
 We wanted to build a system that lightens the load on dispatchers, improves response efficiency, and provides a clearer overview of active emergencies.
 Our goal: use AI and real-time communication tech to turn chaotic information streams into something structured, actionable, and life-saving.

 # What it does